donutrj/verdigris/quartz/content/Rules/Stats.md

 ### Bushcraft
 The vast wilderness is a dangerous place where wild beasts roam.
 The ignorant can lose their lives by choosing the wrong path through the woods or making camp in the wrong spot.
 Roll for bushcraft to lead the way through the wilderness, make camp, cook food, or stay warm in cold weather.
 ### Crafting
 As an adventurer, you must often repair your gear if it breaks.
-Typically, it takes one shift to repair a damaged item, and you need access to the appropriate tools (pg.
-78)
+Typically, it takes [[Activities#The Standard Day|one shift]] to repair a damaged item, and you need access to the appropriate tools.
 ### Evade
 Roll for this skill when trying to dodge an attack or flee from combat.
 ### Healing